I gave my parents a Google Home for Christmas and watched them lose their minds

 My parents have not heard of Alexa or Google Assistant, and probably have no idea Cortana exists on their Windows 10 computers.
 They may have approved of their son studying Computer Science, but they’re not particularly tech-savvy themselves.
 My father hates the burden of smartphones (he turns his off or leaves it at home at every opportunity) and my mother doesn’t even have a phone.
-I figured the original Google Home would be a decent starting point as any.
+I figured the original Google Home would be as decent a starting point as any.

 My family is not big on presents during Christmas, or shopping in general.
 We buy what we need throughout the year and then draw a complete blank when there’s a special occasion.
 Still, I knew my parents would get me something small just because, and I happened to have an unopened Google Home lying around, so on my way out the door I decided to bring it along, if only to see how they would react.